mdalmau/tei-workshop/README.md

-# TEI Workshop for the ARL Digital Scholarship Institute
+# Scholarly Editions Workshop for the ARL Digital Scholarship Institute

 ## Prep Before the Workshop

 ### Download and install Oxygen XML Editor
 * http://www.oxygenxml.com/download.html
+  * Windows users, try downloading the 32-bit application
 * See email sent by mdalmau@indiana.edu on May 27, 2017 for the License Key
 * If you need help installing Oxygen, email me so that we can install at the Connors Center before June 8th.